Table of Contents

 Choose CodeIgniter when you want:

-- a lean framework with minimal overhead,
+- A lean framework with minimal overhead,

 - fast delivery for small-to-medium apps, or